 “I Don’t Care Where You Are”: Chase Elliott Shoots Down Big Misconception of NASCAR Fans About Drivers’ Success on the Track

-Last week, after Kyle Larson swept both the Xfinity and Cup Series races at Bristol and declared his intent to “embarrass” the Xfinity drivers to expose the level of talent required in the Cup Series, fans quickly pushed back.
+Last week, after Kyle Larson swept both the Xfinity and Cup Series races at Bristol, he declared his intent to “embarrass” the Xfinity drivers to expose the level of talent required in the Cup Series.
+His remark sparked a swift backlash from some fans.

 Many argued that such confidence stemmed from the superior equipment at Hendrick Motorsports, and challenged him to perform the same way in some other team’s car.